jbunke/deltascript/docs/ls-2-types.md

 ## 2.1 – Type system

 A **type** is a classification that specifies the kind of value a variable can hold and the operations that can be performed on it.
-In programming languages, types are used to enforce constraints on the values that can be represented by expressions<sup>[§TODO - expressions]()</sup>, ensuring that operations on these expressions and their values are semantically correct.
+In programming languages, types are used to enforce constraints on the values that can be represented by expressions<sup>[§4](./ls-4-expr.md)</sup>, ensuring that operations on these expressions and their values are semantically correct.

 A sequence of characters written in the code to refer to a type is known as a **type identifier**.
 For example, the type identifier for an integer is `int`, while the type identifier for a set of characters is `char{}`.